 Who are they and what do they want?

 An essay on TASH

-Lou Brown, Ph.D.
-University of Wisconsin-Madison Co-Founder, TASH
+Lou Brown University of Wisconsin-Madison Co-Founder, TASH

-This essay is the Introduction to TASH's book, Critical Issues in the Lives of People with Severe Disabilities, copyright 1991 by Paul H. Brookes Publishing Co., Inc. The book was published shortly after this essay appeared in the "TASH Newsletter" and contained contributions from more than 70 renowned TASH supporters; it continues to be a classic in the field.
+This essay is the Introduction to Critical Issues in the Lives of People with Severe Disabilities, and reprinted with permission from the editors at Brookes Publishing Co., Inc., copyright 1991.
+The book was produced by TASH with contributions from more than 70 renowned TASH supporters and published shortly after this essay appeared in the September 1990 issue of the TASH newsletter.
+Critical Issues continues to be a classic in the field.